 Release date: June 14, 2013 (Editor: Rick Nunno)

-Sierra Club DC Chapter comments on Sustainable DC Plan’s
+Sierra Club DC Chapter comments on Sustainable DC Plan’s zero waste goal

 By Logan Hollers

 On March 28, the Chair of the Sierra Club DC Chapter Zero Waste Committee, Hana Heineken, spoke at a special De-Brief of Mayor Vincent Gray's Sustainable DC Plan hosted by the DC Environmental Network.
 With over 80 environmentalists in attendance, Hana presented the views of the Club and other stakeholders on the Plan’s goals and actions for achieving zero waste in the District.